telehash/telehash.github.io/protocol.md

 <a name="reliable" />
 ### Channel Reliability

+(this section needs to be broken out and expanded with examples)

 All UDP packets are by their very nature lossy, so channels must be able to replicate TCP features such as reliability, retransmission, and buffering/backpressure mechanisms.
-This is done by requiring a lightweight `"seq":0` field on every packet.
-All seq values start at 0 and increment per packet sent.
+This is done by requiring a lightweight `"seq":0` field on every content packet.
+All seq values start at 0 and increment per packet sent when that packet contains any data.
 A buffer of these packets must be kept keyed by the seq value until the receiving hashname has responded confirming them in a `ack` and not in the `miss`.
 The `ack` is the highest known `seq` value received.
 The `miss` is an array of integers and must be sent along with any `ack` if in the process of receiving packets there were any missing sequences, containing in any order the missing sequence values up to the `ack`.
-Upon receipt those missed packets should be resent verbatim.
+Upon receipt those missed packets should be resent.

-When a channel is started, only one packet may be sent (seq:0) until the recipient has responded and ack'd that initial type packet, only then can additional packets be sent with that same channel id.
+When a channel is started, only one packet may be sent (seq:0) that includes the `"type":"..."` value until the recipient has responded and ack'd that initial type packet, only then can additional packets be sent with that same channel id.

+While an `ack` should be accompany every packet on a channel, at any point a switch may send a packet that contains *only* an `ack` (and optionally a `miss`) field to ensure the sender has the most current information.
+These "ack-only" packets must not have a `seq` value or carry any user content, and are not tracked by the sender or procesed for data by the recipient.

 By default a channel should be invalidated if a sequence has been missed three or more times, or there's more than 100 missed packets by default